Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you have a small pond, it may be easiest just to set up winter housing for your plants and fish and take your pond completely apart-storing all of the components over winter.
 This is probably a necessity in harsher climates where shallow pond may freeze solid.
 Start by setting up winter housing for your fish and aquatic plants.
 This means bringing tender plants indoors and getting an indoor tank set up and running several weeks in advance of transferring your fish.
 When your indoor tank is ready, drain your pond to a level where the fish can continue to swim, but it's easy for you to see and catch them.
 Try to catch them using buckets rather than nets to avoid removing any of their slimy coating.
 Afterwards, you can either empty the pond completely and cover it, or just remove the mechanicals and cover the remaining water, letting it freeze solid.

 Perform Maintenance & Testing: The first step to preparing your large pond for winter is to clean out the bottom and test the water.
 Remove as much plant debris from the bottom of the pond as possible by skimming, vacuuming and netting and make sure the skimmers, filters and pump are clean and in good working order.
-Lastly, test the bio-load and oxygen levels of the water.

 Change & Reduce Fish Food: As the temperatures drop below 70º F, reduce the amount of food you feed your fish as well as gradually switching them to a lower protein feed so that by the time temperatures drop below 60ºF, they are being fed a wheat-germ based food exclusively.
 At temperatures below 50ºF, the bacteria in their digestive tract can no longer effectively process food.
 At this point, some experts state that feeding should be stopped entirely until temperatures climb back above 50º F. Other aquatic animals experts suggest feeding them as long as they keep eating.
 Consult your fish supplier for advice specific to your fish before discontinuing food altogether.
 If you live in a climate where winter temperatures stay below 50º F for longer than 10-12 weeks, it may be best to house your fish indoors over winter.